Enabling Credential-less discovery installs nmap and npcap on the MID Server host.

 1. Head into the ecc_agent_script_file table

-2. In the name filed filter for the keyword "NmapInstallation.ps1"
+2. In the name field filter for the keyword "NmapInstallation.ps1"

 Open the script NmapInstallation.ps1